Schr\"odinger equations with smooth measure potential and general measure data: Introduction

 \section{Introduction}

 Let $E$ be a locally compact separable metric space and $m$ be a Radon measure on $E$ with full support.
-Let $A$ be a nonpositive selfadjoint operator on $L^2(E;m)$ generating a Markov semigroup of contractions $(T_t)_{t\ge 0}$ on $L^2(E;m)$ (operators of such type are sometimes called Dirichlet operators).
-We assume additionally that there exists the Green function $G$ for $-A$ (see Section \ref{sec2.2}).
+Let $A$ be a non-positive self-adjoint operator on $L^2(E;m)$ generating a Markov semigroup of contractions $(T_t)_{t\ge 0}$ on $L^2(E;m)$ (so-called Dirichlet operators).
+We also assume that that there exists the Green function $G$ for $-A$ (see Section \ref{sec2.2}).
 In the paper, we give a necessary and sufficient condition for the existence of a solution to the following Schr\"odinger equation

-Here $\nu$ is a positive smooth measure (see Section \ref{sec2.1}) and $\mu$ is a bounded Borel measure on $E$.
-The class of operators $A$ we consider is quite wide.
-It includes local operators (the model example is the uniformly elliptic divergence form operator) as well as nonlocal operators (the model example is the fractional Laplacian).

-The class of smooth measure perturbations is very wide and covers very important in applications Schr\"odinger operators.
-For instance, for classical Laplacian on a bounded domain $D$ in $\BR^d$ ($d\ge 2$), it covers singular potentials of the form